Skip to Content

 The cruise along Guanabara Bay passes by several monuments which range from very classic to contemporary ones, designed by architects from all over the world.
 You’ll also get a chance to marvel at the exceptional beauty of the mountain ranges and other landscapes along the coast.

-➤ With the 3-Hour Sailing Trip on Guanabara Bay you’ll get aboard a fully equipped sailboat and discover the iconic Rio de Janeiro landmarks from the water.
+▶️ With the Rio de Janeiro: Guanabara Bay Sunset Sailing Tour & Drinks you’ll get aboard a fully equipped sailboat and discover the iconic Rio de Janeiro landmarks from the water.
 Your guide will point to the different sights and tell you all about the city’s history.
 A round of drinks and snacks are included. ➥ BOOK IT HERE

 Tapas and Drinks at Meza Bar